Looking for the best places to visit in North Island New Zealand? You’ve landed in the right place!

 How To Get Around The North Island In New Zealand

-The thing about New Zealand is, there is still soo many remote parts of the country, and these are often the most beautiful to explore.
+The thing about New Zealand is that there are still soo many remote parts of the country, and these are often the most beautiful to explore.

 However due to them being so remote, you bet there isn’t going to be a bus that takes you there and don’t even think about trying to get a taxi.